What camera settings should you use for outdoor model portrait photos?

 What aperture settings are best?

-In general when shooting a model the best aperture setting is wide open.
+In general when photographing a model the best aperture setting is wide open.
 Having a setting of f/2.8 – f/1.8 will give you a very shallow depth of field and very effectively blurring out the background.
 This strategy pops the model out and allows you to shoot almost anywhere since the background is just a blur of color.
 The drawback is where you capture focus.
 Ideally this should be the eyes but in many cases a photo shoot with a model is a fluid situation and locking in on the eyes isn’t always going to happen.
 Combine this with how close you are to the model you can easily have the chin out of focus.
 I suggest playing around a little with this and to start off with a slightly more forgiving f-stop such as f/2.8 – f/3.5.
 If you’re outdoors and are shooting in a location where things are far off in the distance you can get away with a larger aperture ensuring you get your model in focus.
 So the best aperture setting is largely dependent on your surroundings and the look you’re going for.

 How much does shutter speed matter in a non-sport shoot?